Join us on sample date

 Fire and Rescue Services

 From terrorist attacks to fires and accidents, first responders are better prepared to save lives when they are properly equipped.
 In partnership with the Israeli Fire Commissioners Office, JNF supplies underfunded fire departments across Israel with urgently needed equipment and firetrucks.
-Raise $500,000 and have a fire truck named after you!

 Raise money for environmental studies programs at premier centers in Israel: The Arava Institute for Environmental Studies, Arava International Center for Agricultural Training (AICAT) and Center for Creative Ecology at Kibbutz Lotan.
 These programs are preparing future leaders from Israel, Palestine, Jordan, and around the world to cooperatively solve the regional and global challenges of our time.
 They study the latest cutting-edge agricultural techniques for farmers growing in arid climates including organic farming, permaculture, natural architecture, alternative energy, community and peace building strategies.